20BEL513/ERP-CRM/README.md

 Based on Mern Stack (Node.js / Express.js / MongoDb / React.js ) 👨‍💻

-### May i can use IDURAR for Commercial use :
+### May i can use RRAKESH for Commercial use :

-- Yes You can use IDURAR for free for personal or Commercial use.
+- Yes You can use RRAKESH for free for personal or Commercial use.

 ## Our Sponsors